anseki/leader-line/README.md

 ex-190

-If `'auto'` is specified, the closest side is chosen automatically.
+If `'auto'` (default) is specified, the closest side is chosen automatically.

 ex-191